What Happens If I Can't Work Due to a Back Injury in Augusta, GA?

 Holding them liable will require solid evidence and take time, so the sooner you contact an Augusta lawyer, the higher your chances of obtaining compensation will be.
 According to GA Code § 9-3-33 (2016), you have two years to seek compensation for a personal injury, with some exceptions in case of medical malpractice.

 How a Back Injury Lawyer in Augusta, GA, Can Help You

 The compensation you can obtain and the procedure you need to follow in order to obtain it depends on the circumstances in which your back injury incurred.
 However, with the help of an experienced attorney, the upper or lower back pain you now experience could bring you financial compensation covering some or all of the following:

 - Cost of any medical treatments and procedures necessary for your recovery

 - Cost of home care and disability accommodations if necessary

 - Loss of earning capacity

 - Physical and emotional pain and suffering

 Even if the scenarios discussed above do not apply to your case, you may still be entitled to social security disability benefits.
 The best solution to find out what your rights are and how to pursue them is to discuss your case with an attorney.

-You will find a reputable back injury lawyer in Augusta, Georgia who understands what you are going through and will do anything in their power to help you at the Augusta, GA, office of Ted A. Greve & Associates.
+You will find a reputable Augusta personal injury lawyer who understands what you are going through and will do anything in their power to help you at the Augusta, GA, office of Ted A. Greve & Associates.
 The best part is that you can obtain the legal opinion of an attorney for FREE.
 Schedule a consultation now, by filling in the online contact form or calling us today.